NVIDIA-AI-IOT/jetson-trashformers/README.md

 ```

 ### Add libraries from detectnet-camera / jetson-inference
-See the log.txt file for instructions on how we got that to work.
+See the log.md file for instructions on how we got that to work.
 Imporoved instructions are in the works.